ishanvprasad/CS55_FinalProject/README.md

  ## To dive deeper into how to implement this project, click [here](https://github.com/ishanvprasad/CS55_FinalProject/wiki)

-For graders: There were many issues I faced while completing this project and putting the wiki together.
+<ins>For graders:<\ins> There were many issues I faced while completing this project and putting the wiki together.
 Many late nights (or into early mornings rather) went into this.
 Please keep this in mind when reviewing the page - I appreciate your understanding!